-Tables are sometimes useful for presenting data analyzed from interviews of participants used in a study.
+Tables are sometimes useful for presenting data from source materials that have been analyzed.
 A table is presented alone on a page and can include an explanatory "Note" below it.
 Tables can be constructed with the Table function in most word processing programs.
 Refer to the APA Publication Manual (Sections 5.08-5.19, pp. 128-150) for the formatting of tables.